Small Business Marketing Leadership

 The Small Business Reality

-Unfortunately, small businesses can rarely afford or attract a Chief Marketing Officer or any of the other marketing leaders to guide and direct investments.
+Unfortunately, small businesses can rarely afford or attract a Chief Commerical Officer or a Chief Marketing Officer or any of the other marketing leaders to guide and direct investments.

 Often the only viable alternative is to take on the role of marketing leadership yourself.
 This does not mean you do all the marketing.
 It means you create a vision, define your success criteria and become the sponsor and the champion of the cause.
 Most importantly, you need to articulate your vision to your team.